misson20000/twili/README.md

 Horizon does not support single stepping.
 Single stepping is implemented by predicting the next instruction and placing a breakpoint on it.

+#### Debugging PID 0

+On lower firmware versions, process IDs begin at 0.
+This causes assertion failures in GDB if you try to attach to process 0, so the stub will automatically translate PID 512 into process 0.

 # Installation

 Download the [latest release](https://github.com/misson20000/twili/releases/latest) of `twili.zip` and extract it to the root of your microSD card, letting the `atmosphere` directory merge with any existing directory tree.
 The only CFW that I officially support is Atmosphère (v0.8.3+).
 Running Twili on piracy firmware will make me cry, so don't do it. :cry: